Hyperbaric Oxygen Therapy

-What Conditions Can Benefit from HBO Therapy?
+What Conditions Can Benefit from Hyperbaric Oxygen Therapy?

-- Diabetic foot and leg wounds – the extra oxygen supports the growth of new blood vessels that replace those damaged by radiation injury, soft tissue damage, diabetic ulcers, and chronic non-healing wounds.
+- Diabetic foot and leg wounds – The extra oxygen supports the growth of new blood vessels that replace those damaged by radiation injury, soft tissue damage, diabetic ulcers, and chronic non-healing wounds.

-- Carbon monoxide/cyanide poisoning – the extra amounts of oxygen and the elevated pressure force the toxic gasses out of the blood.
+- Carbon monoxide/cyanide poisoning – The extra amounts of oxygen and the elevated pressure force the toxic gasses out of the blood.
 The speedy removal of the toxins from the blood prevents neurological disorders caused by toxicity.

-- Other conditions: Our center offers HBO therapy for conditions outside the widely accepted uses.
+- Other conditions – Our center offers HBO therapy for conditions outside the widely accepted uses.
 We manage patients with autism, cerebral palsy and Lyme disease, among others.
 Athletes trying to speed recovery from injuries are also treated.

-How Will I Feel During HBO Therapy?
+How Will I Feel During Hyperbaric Oxygen Therapy?

 HBO therapy is normally pain-free.
-In a relaxed manner, you will be lying in a glass covered chamber (several minutes to a couple of hours).
+In a relaxed manner, you will be lying in a glass-covered chamber (several minutes to a couple of hours).

 Our staff will teach you a simple technique to relieve ear pressure and avoid any uneasiness.